turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

     </summary>

     <ul>
-        <li>A RESTful route is a common pattern for defining our routes.
-It is used to map between HTTP routes/methods and CRUD functionality.</li>
+        <li>A RESTful route follows a common pattern to map between HTTP routes/methods and CRUD functionality.</li>
         <li>By the way, REST stands for **RE**presentation **S**tate **T**ransfer.
 This may be an interview question; remember it, just in case.</li>
     </ul>
 </details>